Adversarial Defenses via Vector Quantization: Defenses with Vector Quantization

-First $x$ is partitioned into a set $p$ of n patches, $p:=\{p_1,...,p_n\}$, of the same size without overlap (as shown in the left of Figure \ref{fig:partation}).
-Assume that each patch contains $s\times s$ pixels and $q$ channels.
-Then each patch $p_i$ is a vector in $\mathbb{R}^{qs^2}$.
-If the image size is $h\times w$ then the number of obtained patches is $n=(h/s)\times(w/s)$.
-If needed, the image is zero-padded so that $h/s$ and $w/s$ are integers.

-Then independent Gaussian noise $\varepsilon_i\sim\mathcal{N}(0, \tau^2 \mathbf{I})$ is added to patch $p_i$, for each $i=1,...,n$.
-Where $\mathbf{I}$ is the $qs^2\times qs^2$ identity matrix.
-The noisy patches are then clustered into $k$ clusters, giving rise to a set $c:=\{c_1,...,c_n\}$ of cluster centers.
-Any clustering algorithm can be applied.
-The k-means++ \cite{kpp} is used in \cite{randdisc}, here we simply choose k-means.
-The resulting set of cluster centers are essentially the ``reproduction points'' of the quantization codebook.
+{\bf 1.
+Finding reproduction points.} The image $x$ is first divided into a set $\mathcal{P}:=\{p_1,\dots,p_n\}$ of $n$ non-overlapping patches, all of equal size, as illustrated in Figure \ref{fig:partation} (left).
+If each patch contains $s\times s$ pixels and $q$ channels, then each patch $p_i$ is represented as a vector in $\mathbb{R}^{qs^2}$, and the total number of patches in $\mathcal{P}$ is given by $n=(h/s)(w/s)$.
+If necessary, the image is zero-padded to ensure $h/s$ and $w/s$ are integers.
+Next, independent Gaussian noise $\epsilon_i\sim\mathcal{N}(0, \sigma^2 \mathbf{I})$ is added to patch $p_i$ for $i=1,\dots,n$, where $\mathbf{I}$ is a $qs^2\times qs^2$ identity matrix.
+These noisy patches are then clustered into $k$ clusters, giving rise to a set $\mathcal{C}:=\{c_1,\dots, c_k\}$ of cluster centers.
+These cluster centers serve as the ``reproduction points" of the quantization codebook.
+Any clustering algorithm can be applied for this step.
+While RandDisc employs k-means++ \cite{kpp}, we simply choose k-means algorithm in this work.